lvsunlingling/lvsunlingling.github.com/index.md

 - Shanghai

 ### my faith
-- Be the person i want to be, then do what i should do.
+- be what I want to be ＆ do what I want to do

 ### my interest
 - think